 For a test run it normally does not matter where the workpiece blank is located within the working space.
 However, if you activate working-space monitoring, you must graphically shift the workpiece blank so that it lies within the working space.
 Use the soft keys shown in the table.

-Program run full sequence
+Program run full s...
 Test run

-113.H

 You can also activate the current datum for the Test Run operating mode (see the last line of the following table).